 All peer-reviewed publications from independent career.
 List only published work or manuscripts in press.
 Do not include manuscripts that are submitted or in preparation, or those published during graduate or postdoctoral studies.
 Conference abstracts and proceedings should only be included if they are the primary way of disseminating new results in the nominee’s field, such as in computer science and mathematics.

 Select patents and patent applications, with years.

 Research Summary (Label file: LastName_FirstName-Summary.pdf)

 A summary (1,000-word maximum) of up to five of the nominee’s most significant scientific contributions and research accomplishments from their independent career.
-The Research Summary should be written in the first-person by the nominee, and accessible to any scientist working in their overarching disciplinary category (e.g. Life Sciences) but not in their specific field of study (e.g. Neuroscience).
-Key results, their impact on the nominee’s field of study, and the nominee’s specific role in the described work should be included.
+The Research Summary should be written in the first-person by the nominee, and accessible to any scientist working in their overarching disciplinary category (e.g. Life Sciences).
+Key results, their novelty and impact on the nominee’s field of study, and the nominee’s specific role in the described work should be included.
 Information about the nominee’s positions, awards, and service activities should be excluded.
 One figure illustrating the most significant results is allowed.
 Citations and figure caption do not count toward the word limit.

 Key Publications and Patents (Label files: LastName_FirstName-Pub1.pdf, etc.)

 Full-text published papers or filed patents representing the nominee’s best work (four publications maximum).
 Each publication should not be larger than 10MB.
 Work published by the nominee during graduate or postdoctoral training will not be considered.

 Letters of Support